martinring/clide2/README.md

 Building Assistants
 -------------------

+Assistants are standalone applications that connect a clide server via [akka remoting](http://doc.akka.io/docs/akka/snapshot/scala/remoting.html).

+To build an assistant you must create a new project.
+(We will focus on sbt here, but it is also possible to use maven or something else to manage your project)

-The clide-core dependency can be obtained from sonatype central maven repo.
+You will then want to include the clide-core dependency which can be obtained from sonatype central maven repo.

-Sbt:

 ```
-"net.flatmap" %% "clide-core" % "2.0-SNAPSHOT"
+libraryDependencies += "net.flatmap" %% "clide-core" % "2.0-SNAPSHOT"
 ```

-Maven:
+The corresponding maven dependency would be

 ```
 <dependency>